-- Additional alcohol policies and procedures pertaining to the main campus residence halls are published in the Residence Hall Handbook, the Villas at UW-Platteville Baraboo Sauk County are in The Villas Resident Manual, and Campus View at UW-Richland are in the Campus View Residence Life Handbook.
+- Additional alcohol policies and procedures pertaining to residence halls can be found in the Residence Hall Handbook, for main campus residence halls, and The Villas Resident Manual for the Villas at UW-Platteville Baraboo Sauk County.

 Summary of the Health Effects of the Use and Abuse of Drugs and Alcohol

 The following is a partial list of drugs, and the consequences of their use.
 The abuse of alcohol and the use of other drugs is detrimental to the health of the user.
 Further, the use of drugs and alcohol is not conducive to an academic atmosphere.
 Drugs impede the learning process and can cause disruption for other students and disturb their academic interests.
 The use of alcohol and drugs in the workplace may also impede the employee’s ability to perform in a safe and effective manner and may result in injuries to others.
 Early diagnosis and treatment of drug and alcohol abuse is in the best interests of the student, employee, and the university.
 (For additional information concerning the health risks associated with substances covered by the Controlled Substances Act, refer to the chart on pages 24-25 of the U.S. Department of Justice publication, Drugs of Abuse, 1996 edition, or visit the U.S. Drug Enforcement Administration.)